SaswatPadhi/saswatpadhi.github.io/_blogposts/2019-09_variadic-macros-in-latex/index.md

 title: 'Variadic Macros in LaTeX'
 tagline: 'Crafting LaTeX macros that accept any number of arguments'
+description: '
+In this post I describe a LaTeX command, \VARIADIC, that allows for easily generating new variadic LaTeX commands, i.e., commands that accept an arbitrary number of arguments.
+'

 categories: [ 'sw/latex' ]
 ---